 One of the best reasons to work with a sports medicine specialist is the opportunity for a customized and thorough review of your current health, athletic performance, and your future goals.
 That information allows your doctor to structure a personalized plan to get you in the best shape possible.

 By strengthening specific areas and changing your workouts, you can help prevent future injuries or improve your body’s ability to bounce back.
-If you’d like to learn more, reach out to the team at Orthopaedic Associates of New Orleans today to schedule an appointment or use the online scheduling tool.
+If you’d like to learn more, reach out to the team at Orthopaedic Associates of New Orleans by calling (504) 899-6391 today.